cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

         # Password to set for the PostgreSQL user.
         # THE PASSWORD WILL BE REMOVED FROM THE FILE AFTER THE INSTALLATION FINISHES
         postgres_password: ''

-        ssl_enabled: true
-        ca_path: '<path to ca certificate>'

         # If you are not using a PostgreSQL cluster the 'cluster' section should not be filled.
         cluster:
             nodes:
                 - <first database server ip>
                 - <second database server ip>
                 - <third database server ip>

-        # For external single-node postgres installation, set to true.
-        # For clusters this will be treated as true and the actual setting ignored.
-        enable_remote_connections: false

     postgresql_client:
-        # Host name (or IP address) of the database.
+        # Host name (or IP address) of the external database.
         host: localhost

-        ssl_enabled:true
-        server_password: '<strong password you used to set up postgres>'
+        # The CA certificate to connect to the server with.
+        ca_path: '<path to ca certificate>'

         # Server user name (server_username), password (server_password),
         # and DB (server_db_name) to use when connecting to the database for Cloudify
         # DB initialization and population.
-      # This is only relevant for external postgres installations when you enable
-      # remote connections
         #
         # If your database is an Azure DBaaS instance, you must set 'server_username'
         # so it includes the database name as a suffix.
 For example, if your database
         # name is "mycfydb" and your username is "test", then "server_username"
         # should be "mycfydb@test".
         #
         # THE PASSWORD WILL BE REMOVED FROM THE FILE AFTER THE INSTALLATION FINISHES.
         server_db_name: postgres
         server_username: postgres
         server_password: ''

         # Cloudify DB name, user name and password to be created.
         #
         # The following apply if your database is an Azure DBaaS instance:
         #
         #   * "cloudify_username" must include the database name as a suffix.
 For example,
         #     if your desired database username is "cloudify" and your database name is
         #     "test", then "cloudify_username" should be "cloudify@test".
         #
         #  * "cloudify_username" must be different from "server_username".
         cloudify_db_name: cloudify_db
         cloudify_username: cloudify
         cloudify_password: cloudify

-      # SSL must be enabled for external databases - provide proper certificates
-      # This setting will be ignored (treated as true) if an external DB or
-      # cluster is used
-      ssl_enabled: false
+        ssl_enabled: true

         # If true, client SSL certificates will need to be supplied for database connections
         ssl_client_verification: false

     rabbitmq:
         username: '<username you configured for queue management on rabbit>'